 From Salt Lake City, Utah take I-15 south then take exit 27 for UT-17 toward Toquerville/Hurricane.
 Turn left onto UT-9 which takes you to Zion National Park.
 The whole journey should take 4 hours and 30 minutes and cover 308 miles.

 Arguably one of the most beautiful parks in the entire United States national park system, Zion National Park is brimming with exquisite natural wonders that are just waiting to be discovered.
-Between the towering red rocks, the majestic Virgin River, the labyrinth of intricate canyons, and the sea of picturesque evergreens, there are no shortage of things to do in Zion National Park.
+Between the towering red rocks, the majestic Virgin River, the labyrinth of intricate canyons, and the sea of picturesque evergreens, there are no shortage of things to do at Zion National Park.

 Therefore, to help you create the perfect Zion National Park itinerary, listed below are all of the top attractions that you could see, do or photograph during your trip to Zion National Park.

 One of the most iconic hikes in the park, this trek takes you through some of the steep canyons that the Virgin River snakes through.

 Not for young children, or anyone who is afraid of heights, this strenuous 5.4 mile hike will have you slinking along narrow rock ledges and scrambling up steep hills with sharp drop offs on either side.

 Enjoy a nice, leisurely, hour long hike to the Lower Emerald Pool.
 You can also continue on, towards the Upper Emerald Pool and the Kayenta Trails, and enjoy some lovely views of a lush landscape that is dotted with enchanting waterfalls.

 An easy one mile hike through the park.
 Arrive early since the parking lot fills up fast.

 Get off at the Sinawava shuttle stop and enjoy an easy 2.2 mile walk along the Virgin River.
 Take time to enjoy the fantastic mountain views as you peacefully stroll along the trail.

 Zion Canyon is by far the most popular hiking spot, and includes trails that are great for beginner, intermediate, and advanced level hikers.
 You will also find many trails are perfect for hiking with kids in Zion.

-Zion Canyon EASY hiking trails:
+Zion Canyon EASY hiking trails

-Zion Canyon MODERATE hiking trails:
+Zion Canyon MODERATE hiking trails

-Zion Canyon STRENUOUS hiking trails:
+Zion Canyon STRENUOUS hiking trails

-Kolob Canyon hiking trails:
+Kolob Canyon hiking trails

-Kolob Terrace hiking trails:
+Kolob Terrace hiking trails

 With 90 miles of trails, 3 designated camping ares, and an assortment of backpacking sites to choose from, Zion National Park is the perfect destination for anyone interested in backpacking.